 - The total sales and purchases of your business in the relevant return period

 - The amount of VAT you owe for sales

 - The amount of VAT you can claim for the purchases made

-In the end, if the difference between the two results in the scenario where you owe more VAT than you are able to claim, then you need to pay the difference.
+In the end, if you owe more VAT than you are able to claim, then you need to pay the difference.
 If the situation goes the other way round then you can either ask for the refund of excess VAT or can carry forward the excess to the next return period.